-Pet owners are responsible for the protection of their pets during disaster events.
-If you plan to evacuate, plan for your pet as well.
-Pets are not allowed in public emergency shelters, so it is advisable to make prior arrangements to shelter pets.
-If you go to friends or relatives, and if it is okay to take your pets; also take your Pet Survival Kit as well.
+- Pet owners are responsible for the protection of their pets during disaster events. - If you plan to evacuate, plan for your pet as well.
+Pets ARE NOT allowed in emergency shelters.

+Make prior arrangements to shelter pets.
+If you go to friends or relatives and it is okay to take your pets; also take your Pet Survival Kit as well.